Characterization of boundedness on Wiener amalgam spaces of multilinear Rihaczek distributions: INTRODUCTION

 In Section 7, we return to the boundedness of pseudodifferential operators.
 Using a dual argument, the boundedness of pseudodifferential operator follows directly by the corresponding results of Rihaczek distribution.
-As an important application, we give the sharp exponents of the boundedness from Bessel potential Wiener amalgam space into another Wiener amalgam with the symbols belonging to Sj\"{o}strand's class.
+As an important application, when the symbol belongs to the Sj\"{o}strand's class, we give the sharp exponents of the boundedness from Bessel potential Wiener amalgam space into another Wiener amalgam space.

 \textbf{Notations:} Throughout this paper, we will adopt the following notations.
 Let $C$ be a positive constant that may depend on $m, d, p, q, p_{i},\,q_{i},\,\mu_{i},\,\Om$.
 The notation $X\lesssim Y$ denotes the statement that $X\leq CY$, and the notation $X\sim Y$ means the statement $ X\lesssim Y\lesssim X$.
 The Schwartz function space is denoted by $\calS(\rd)$, and the space of tempered distributions by $\calS'(\rd)$.
 We use the brackets $\langle f,g\rangle$ to denote the extension to $\calS'(\rd)\times \calS(\rd)$ of the inner product $\langle f,g\rangle=\int_{\rd} f(x)\overline{g(x)}dx$ for $f,g\in L^2(\rd)$.
 For $p\in (0,\fy]$, we write $\dot{p}=\min\{1,p\}$.